Chevron pays record fine in Pennsylvania blast, regulator says

-HARRISBURG, Pa., June 2 Oil and natural gas producer Chevron Corp paid a $939,553 fine for a fatal 2014 explosion at one its Pennsylvania gas wells that state officials on Tuesday said may be the largest amount paid for a single incident.
+HARRISBURG, Pa.
+Oil and natural gas producer Chevron Corp paid a $939,553 fine for a fatal 2014 explosion at one its Pennsylvania gas wells that state officials on Tuesday said may be the largest amount paid for a single incident.

 The fine reflected the state Department of Environmental Protection's assessment that the No. 2 U.S. oil company's management of the well failed to meet state standards, said agency spokesman John Poister.